Impact of primary care on child health

 Prevention and treatment of infection in primary care

-Our research has evaluated the impact of national vaccination against bacterial pneumonia, the role of antibiotics in preventing bacterial complications in children and risk factors for infections in neonates in international collaboration with Improving Children's Antibiotic Prescribing Group (iCAP) Prof. Mike Sharland, Prof. Ruth Gilbert and Prof ICK Wong.
+Our research has evaluated the impact of national vaccination against bacterial pneumonia, the role of antibiotics in preventing bacterial complications in children and risk factors for infections in neonates in international collaboration with Improving Children's Antibiotic Prescribing Group (iCAP) (Prof. Mike Sharland and Prof. ICK Wong).
+Current themes are focused on exploring ways of optimising antibiotic prescribing in primary care by developing and validating prescribing rules.

 Long-term conditions in children

-One theme that has produced numerous high impact publications is the epidemiology of long-term outcomes of chronic diseases diagnosed in childhood such as Type 2 diabetes and inflammatory bowel conditions
+One theme that has produced numerous high impact publications is the epidemiology of long-term outcomes of chronic diseases diagnosed in childhood such as Type 2 diabetes and inflammatory bowel conditions.
+A recent publication investigated the link between depression and inflammatory bowel disease.